 Welcome to Resonant Motion – The Sound of Positive Change.

 Resonant Motion, Inc. is a 501(c)3 organization founded in 2012, committed to the great potential that exists when music intersects with meaningful facets of the world outside of pitches and rhythms.
-RMI believes that music has a profound capacity to inspire people towards personal growth, strength and transformation and to and educate people about issues important to their world.
+RMI believes that music has a profound capacity to inspire people towards personal growth, strength and transformation and to educate people about issues important to their world.
 Likewise, these things can all provide inspiration and thus aid in creating more meaningful and potent music.

 In service of these principles, RMI’s imperatives include: